 The incision usually begins above the hairline at the temples, extends to the front of the ear, and continues behind the earlobe to the lower scalp.
-If the neck needs work, a small incision is made under the chin.

 The surgeon separates the fat from the muscle below.